wilsonCernWq/TinyVolumeRenderer/projects/raycast/README.md

 ./viewer_slice ../data/neghip.json
 ```

+## How to control it ##

+Use left mouse click to rotate, use right mouse click to zoom.

+## how to change the transfer function ##

+* Left click gray dots to adjust control color/opacity points.

+* Right click on empty area to add new control points.

+* Check the 'delete point' box and right click on control points to remove them.

+* Left click on the colored square to change color map color.

 ## Rendered Images ##

 See assets folder

 ![alt text](assets/neghip.png "Neghip")

-## how to change the transfer function ##

-Left click gray dots to adjust control color/opacity points.

-Right click on empty area to add new control points.

-Check the 'delete point' box and right click on control points to remove them.

-left click on the colored square to change color map color.